sergiuoprea/CarND-BehavioralCloning-P3/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

+[image1]: ./final_architecture.png "Representation of the final architecture of our model"

 Overview
 ---
 This repository contains the submission of the Behavioral Cloning project of Self-Driving Car NanoDegree.
 For this project we will implement a deep convolutional neural network to clone driving behavior.
 As starting point we used the official [Github repository](https://github.com/udacity/CarND-Behavioral-Cloning-P3) from Udacity.
 The documentation was written according to the [writeup template](https://github.com/udacity/CarND-Behavioral-Cloning-P3/blob/master/writeup_template.md) and the implementation accomplish with the [rubric points](https://review.udacity.com/#!/rubrics/432/view).